unfoldtoolbox/Unfold.jl/docs/src/tutorials/lm_overlap.md

-# Mass Univariate Linear Models (no overlap correction)
+# Linear Model with Overlap Correction

+!!! note
-!!! note We assume you went through the mass-univariate linear modelling tutorial before!
+      We assume you went through the mass-univariate linear modelling tutorial before!

 ## Setting up & loading the data